top of page

 For me, it was a reclamation.

-Because the power of breastfeeding wasn’t just in nourishing my child.
+The power of breastfeeding wasn’t just in nourishing my child.
 It was in learning to see myself as a wonder, too.

 Are You Ready to Wean?
-Let Me Hold Your Hand.
+Let Me Hold Your Hand

 With love,